Places

 - Q: How do we integrate service?
 A: Partners include education nonprofits, food access coalitions, Heifer Ranch, and Delta revitalization projects.

 - Q: Are innovation partners available?
-A: Yes—we arrange briefings with startups, universities, and agricultural initiatives across Northwest Arkansas and the Delta.
+A: Yes.
+We arrange briefings with startups, universities, and agricultural initiatives across Northwest Arkansas and the Delta.

 Review generosity strategy in the travel commissions guide and reach out via the lead form when you’re ready to plan Arkansas.